-In the fourth installment of Legends of the Game I have decided to look at the life and achievements of Ross Powless…A True Pioneer Of The Game
+In the seventieth installment of Legends of the Game I have decided to look at the life and achievements of Ross Powless…A True Pioneer Of The Game

 Ross Powless (September 29, 1926 – May 26, 2003) was a Mohawk lacrosse player from the Six Nations of the Grand River First Nation near Brantford, Ontario.
 Ross was positioned as an ambassador for lacrosse and for native people.
 (1)Powless is also considered one of the best lacrosse athletes in Canadian history and the father of modern lacrosse.
 His exceptional play has been credited with reviving interest in box lacrosse in the 1950s.